benjaminion/upgrading-ethereum-book/src/book.md

 It is not immediately obvious why lists and bitlists are padded with zero chunks up to their full maximum lengths, even if these are "virtual" chunks.
 However, this enables the use of generalised indices which provide a consistent way of creating Merkle proofs against hash tree roots, the topic of our [next section](/part2/building_blocks/merkle_proofs).

-Recall that, in addition to any padding added here, the Merkleization process will further pad the list with zero chunks to make it up to a power of two in length.
+Recall that, in addition to any padding added here, the Merkleization process will further pad the list with zero chunks to make it up to a power-of-two in length.

 ##### Mixing in the length